-The IDEAS programme brings together a unique multidisciplinary group of over 200 experts and organisations from around the world - each with their own extensive networks – all actively engaged in interdependent solutions to the interdependent issues of development, environment and security.
+The IDEAS programme brings together a unique multidisciplinary group of more than 200 experts and organisations from around the world - each with their own extensive networks – all actively engaged in interdependent solutions to the interdependent issues of development, environment and security.
 Together we especially work to make meaningful contributions in actions on climate change and international, regional, national, human and environmental security.

-The IDEAS programme involves the further development and coordination of three “communities of practice” dealing with the nexus between development, environment and security:
+The IDEAS programme involves the further development and coordination of four “communities of practice”:

 The pilot project Transatlantic Responses to 21st Century Environmental Challenges (TREC) is working toward the establishment of a new Transatlantic Environment Forum (TEF) with the vision that through new ways of learning from each other, of pooling our knowledge and creating new innovative dialogues between environmental experts and policy makers we can increase the effectiveness of our separate - and also common - efforts. > LEARN MORE